jtomasevic/micro-reducers/README.md

 export default TodoList;
 ```
 ## notifications
 We could look on notificatins like data pushed from server.
-For example you are working on your task list but your boss too, and when he add new task you should see it.
-Usually to achiefe this we are using websockets.
-We are not explaining how data will be pushed, but how will UI be notified in standard way.
+For example you are working on your task list.
+Your boss decide to add some extra tasks, and when he add new task you should see it.
+Usually to achiefe this we are using websockets usually.
+We are not explaining how data will be pushed to clinent, but how will UI be notified in standard way.

 Look at the code snipet bellow:
 ```javascript